Mzwanya/daniel-liang-python-exercises/README.md

 ## Requirements

-To run the scripts in this repository, you need to have Python installed.
+You need Git installed to clone the repository.
+To run the scripts in this repository you need to have Python installed.
 The recommended version is Python 3.6 or higher.
 You can download Python from the [official website](https://www.python.org/downloads/).

 ## How to Use